 - The image plane (projection that corresponds to the image of the object plane)

-Therefore, what we do is place the sensor just at the distance (di) so that the image plane (of that particular object) coincides with the sensor plane.
+Therefore, we place the sensor just at a distance (di) so that the image plane (of that particular object) coincides with the sensor plane.

-In a camera, we do not move the sensor back and forth to put it in the image plane that interests us, what we move is the lens (actually the focus lens) or we move the camera directly, something that is usually done in photography macro.
+In a camera, we do not move the sensor back and forth to put it in the image plane that interests us.
+We carry the lens (actually the focus lens) or move the camera directly, usually done in photography macro.

 Image and focus planes

-When there are several objects in a scene, located at different distances from the camera, only one of them will appear perfectly in focus.
+When there are several objects in a scene located at different distances from the camera, only one will appear correctly in focus.

 Each object is projected through the lens onto a different image plane.

-We will place the sensor just at the distance that corresponds to the image plane of the object of interest.
+We will place the sensor just at the distance that corresponds to the object of interest’s image plane.

-For other objects (for example an object located further away from the camera) its rays will be converging in a different image plane, which will not coincide with the sensor plane.
+For other objects (for example, an item located further away from the camera), its rays will be converging in a different image plane, which will not coincide with the sensor plane.

-These rays are projected onto the sensor but do not ‘add information’ but rather mix with each other and give rise to diffuse (out of focus) images.
+These rays are projected onto the sensor but do not add information but instead mix and give rise to diffuse (out of focus) images.

 Logically there is a range of distances within which all objects ‘appear’ in focus and sharp.
-This has to do with other factors, such as human visual perception, and is what is known as depth of field .
+This has to do with other factors, such as human visual perception and depth of field.

 Objectives (optical systems)

 In a real camera lens, there is no single lens.
-The objectives are made up of several lenses to achieve certain optical characteristics and correct certain defects that real physical lenses would have.
+The objectives are made up of several lenses to achieve specific optical characteristics and correct individual natural physical lens defects.